Border Patrol reports the arrest of 10 sex offenders in the Miami sector: The group includes Cubans

 At least two of those arrested are of Cuban origin

-Although all those arrested are of Hispanic origin, at the moment only two have been confirmed as Cuban by local media.
+Although all those arrested are of Hispanic origin, so far only two have been confirmed as Cubans by local media.

 They are Manuel Ismael Pérez and Osiel Rodríguez-González.

-Manuel Ismael Pérez is a registered sex offender who illegally entered southern Florida from Cuba several decades ago and was arrested in a recent operation by U.S. Customs and Border Protection (CBP) agents in Key West.
+Manuel Ismael Pérez is a registered sex offender who illegally entered southern Florida from Cuba several decades ago and was recently arrested in an operation by U.S. Customs and Border Protection (CBP) agents in Key West.

-Pérez -who was arrested while driving a blue Mitsubishi- was seen holding a cup of coffee before being transported in a CBP vehicle to the Border Patrol station in Marathon.
+Pérez—who was detained while driving a blue Mitsubishi—was seen holding a cup of coffee before being transported in a CBP van to the Border Patrol station in Marathon.

-During his detention, the Cuban told a Local 10 journalist who was present at the operation: "I know my criminal record."
+During his detention, the Cuban told a reporter from Local 10 who was present at the operation: "I know my criminal record."

-His record includes sexual offenses against a minor, aggravated assault, and drug trafficking.
+His record includes sex crimes against a minor, aggravated assault, and drug trafficking.

-Next, he hinted at being very rooted as he pointed out: "I've been here for 70 years.
+Next, he hinted at being very rooted when he pointed out: "I've been here for 70 years.
 I have three children.
-I have eight grandchildren."
+I have eight grandchildren".

-The other confirmed Cuban among those arrested is Osiel Rodríguez-González, who is in the U.S. irregularly, with a history of domestic violence and cocaine trafficking and found guilty of beating and suffocating a dog.
+The other confirmed Cuban among the arrests is Osiel Rodríguez-González, who is in an irregular situation in the U.S., with a history of domestic violence and cocaine trafficking, and was found guilty of beating and suffocating a dog.

-In total, the ten detainees were processed and transferred to the custody of ICE, where they remain awaiting deportation.
+In total, the ten detainees were processed and transferred to ICE custody, where they remain awaiting deportation.

-The Miami Sector highlighted the importance of citizen collaboration and urged the public to report any suspicious activity at the Florida border by calling (877) 772-8146
+The Miami Sector emphasized the importance of citizen collaboration and urged the public to report any suspicious activity at the Florida border by calling (877) 772-8146

-They also invited everyone to follow updates from the sector chief through their official accounts on X, Instagram, and Facebook: @USBPChiefMIP.
+They also invited everyone to follow updates from the sector chief through his official accounts on X, Instagram, and Facebook: @USBPChiefMIP.

 How many sex offenders were arrested by the Border Patrol in the Miami sector?

-The Border Patrol arrested 10 sex offenders in the Miami sector, as part of a joint operation with other security agencies to protect the communities of the Florida Keys.
+The Border Patrol arrested 10 sex offenders in the Miami area as part of a joint operation with other security agencies to protect communities in the Florida Keys.

 What is the origin of the sex offenders arrested in Miami?

-The arrested individuals are of Hispanic origin, and at least two of them are Cuban, according to local news outlets.
+The arrested individuals are of Hispanic descent, and at least two of them are Cuban, according to local media reports.
 The detainees have a history of sexual offenses and other serious crimes.

-What crimes were committed by the Cubans arrested in the Miami sector operation?
+What crimes did the Cubans arrested in the operation in the Miami area commit?

-Manuel Ismael Pérez has a record for sexual offenses against a minor, aggravated assault, and drug trafficking.
-Osiel Rodríguez-González has a record for domestic violence, cocaine distribution, and animal cruelty.
+Manuel Ismael Pérez has a history of sexual offenses against a minor, aggravated assault, and drug trafficking.
+Osiel Rodríguez-González has a history of domestic violence, cocaine trafficking, and animal abuse.

 What measures are being taken in Florida to combat illegal immigration and crime?

-The authorities in Florida are conducting joint operations between the Border Patrol, ICE, and other agencies to arrest dangerous individuals with criminal backgrounds.
+The authorities in Florida are conducting joint operations between the Border Patrol, ICE, and other agencies to arrest dangerous individuals with criminal records.
 Immigration laws have also been strengthened under the current administration.

 Filed under: